 Mahonia

-Mahonia, also known as the Oregon grape, has dramatic, evergreen foliage and clusters of fragrant, yellow flowers in autumn and winter that are much appreciated by bees.
-The flowers are followed by blue-back fruits that are enjoyed by birds.
+Mahonia, also known as the Oregon grape, has dramatic, evergreen foliage and clusters of fragrant yellow flowers in autumn and winter, which are much appreciated by bees.
+The flowers are followed by blue-black fruits which are enjoyed by birds.
 Mahonias prefer a shaded spot and look good with contrasting foliage plants that also thrive in shade, such as elephant’s ears and epimedium.
 They also look good in a jungle-style border or exotic planting scheme.

 H x S: from 1m x 1m